 Women's Fiction Is A Genre That Embraces Women's Lives, Their Journeys, And Emotions.
-The heroines of Women's Fiction face real-life challenges that include the ups and downs of love and betrayal, along with stories about cancer and other illnesses, family relationships, divorce, work life.
-The heroine need not be the only main character, and the story can cross-over to other genres and time periods.
-For example, you can write about a woman who resolves a murder in 19th century England or a 17th century courtesan in Italy whose journey makes her an unforgettable heroine.
+The heroines of Women's Fiction face real-life challenges that include the ups and downs of love, and possibly betrayal, along with stories about illness, family relationships, divorce, work life, and much more.
+The heroine's story can cross over to other genres and time periods.
+For example, you can write about a woman who solves a murder in 19th century England, or a 17th century courtesan in Italy whose journey makes her an unforgettable heroine.

 Women's Fiction and The Five Ingredients Of The Scene: I’ve put together the series of picture prompts below to introduce you to the power of The Five Ingredients.

 Whenever a new student begins this exercise, we always start with Point of View!

 Women's Fiction: The Five Ingredients Of The Scene

 Point Of View: The focus in this photo is on the woman, so it seems she is the point of view character.
 What has just happened from her perspective?
 Is she with her husband, lover, brother, or friend?
 Have they had a fight or did they both just learn of terrible news?
 Is she angry or pensive?
 How does she perceive his feelings?